chamoji/springapp/README.md

-#Spring MVC Step-by-step Tutorial
+# Spring MVC Step-by-step Tutorial

-Spring MVC Tutorial
+## Spring MVC Tutorial - Link
 http://docs.spring.io/docs/Spring-MVC-step-by-step/

-##Updates
+## Updates
-###Completed the project!
+### Completed the project!
 I successfully restarted the tutorial and have used version control from start to finish.
 See the git repository for the finished project.

-Feel free to clone this repo at your leisure. https://github.com/chamoji/springapp
+https://github.com/chamoji/springapp

-##Running springapp
+## Running springapp
 1. `ant build deploy`
 2. Start your tomcat webserver (`<tomcat.path>/bin/startup.bat`)
 3. Execute `ant list` to confirm your application was picked-up by tomcat.